natanmaia95/natanmaia95.github.io/_posts/2024-08-16-glc-dondozo.md

 Water really is one of the worst matchups here, as both Frosmoth and Baxcalibur can keep Cetitan, Wailord, Kyogre and even Wishiwashi well fed really quickly, and have at least 2 or three attackers set up for back-to-back trades, which I can't afford unless my own table is fully 100% set up.
 There were also two
 Lightning decks I had the luck of not fighting against, as they have great repeatable consistency.
+I only won that matchup once because I used Red Card on their 4 energy after Kyogre's snipe attack, after they used all their energy search.

-Best matchups I feel are probably Fighting and Dark, as Dark hits for very low numbers most of the time, and Fighting has and equally slow setup as you but is succeptible to Red Cards and Marnies to lock them out.
+Best matchups I feel are probably Fighting and Dark, as Dark hits for very low numbers most of the time and has no Abilities to cancel, and Fighting has and equally slow setup as you but is succeptible to Red Cards and Marnies to lock them out.
 Fire isn't actually a great matchup as Basculegion is the only mon to realistically take advantage of the weakness for quick KOs, but you want it to use its free attack before it dies so it's a risky tradeoff.
 Dragon seems manageable as their setup is as slow as Dondozo's so you can build your bench while they build theirs, then Dondozo for a few kills, Basculegion to shuffle energy, and finally Mallow 2 energy then Kyogre to take their big benched Stage2s away leaving them no escape.